Artiume/notepad/README.md

   <img src="https://i.imgur.com/yduVWCu.png" height="120" />
 </p>

+**⚠️ Warning: Notepad is currently a Work-In-Progress (WIP), as a project of [@danteissaias](https://github.com/danteissaias).
+Until we release a first stable version, the project software may not actually be buildable.**

 Notepad provides a painless interface for publishing professional articles.
 It exposes a minimalist user interface for editing and publishing articles using markdown formatting.

 Notepad is written in NodeJS and is extremely efficient.
 It's lightweight and can be installed with a few commands on **all** server environments through the power of Docker.